KTamas03/credit-risk-classification/README.md

 ![image](https://github.com/KTamas03/credit-risk-classification/assets/132874272/0de49276-1984-4198-8357-e49246b1f907)

 **4. Confusion Matrix:**
-The confusion matrix shows that model has correctly predicted the vast majority of healthy loans in the datase (18663).
-The model has also correctly predicted 563 high risk loans.
-There were 102 false positives, ie. where the model incorrectly predicted high-risk loans that were actually healthy loans, and there were 56 false negatives, ie. where the model incorrectly predicted healthy loans that were actually high-risk loans.
+The confusion matrix shows that the model correctly predicted the vast majority of healthy loans in the dataset (18663).
+The model also accurately predicted 563 high-risk loans.
+However, there were 102 false positives, meaning the model incorrectly predicted high-risk loans that were actually healthy loans.
+Additionally, there were 56 false negatives, indicating cases where the model incorrectly predicted healthy loans that were actually high-risk loans.
 ![image](https://github.com/KTamas03/credit-risk-classification/assets/132874272/a89e9d09-d928-42df-bac7-2e7c0141968a)
 ![image](https://github.com/KTamas03/credit-risk-classification/assets/132874272/bf057b41-ef1c-49fa-b11e-a846efc05ba4)